 +programmer.
 It acts as a wrapper layer on top of the AXIOM implementation.

-+The SOAP structs wrap the corresponding axiom_node_t
++The SOAP structs wrap the corresponding axiom_node_t structs to

 +store XML information.